krish-134/Music-Listening-Tracker/README.md

 Added song, "Nangs", to musician: Tame Impala \
 Tue Apr 02 19:36:22 PDT 2024 \
 Played song, "The Recipe", 3 more times.

+# Phase 4: Task 3

+Upon looking at my UML diagram, I don't think that it is so awful to understand, but there is definitely room to the design of the application.
+I think a notable feature that I would change about my program's implementation altogether is that instead of using array lists, I would use a some type of Map data structure (like HashMap).
+The reason for this is that right now, a lot of iterating and searching needs to be done if there is a large list of musicians in the music library with lots songs (performance could potentially be slow).
+I think that if I were to use a HashMap, I could make each musician's name the key in the map, and then the list of songs would be the corresponding value.
+This way, I can potentially make the program's execution more efficient, and my implementation for finding a particular musician's song would be more readable and I would be able to keep most if not all of my functionality from beforehand with slightly modified implementation.